What Are The Reserves Used For?

 - Up to 50% of the Net Investment Income (NII) derived from past reserves from the remaining assets.

+The NII Framework was introduced in 2001 to protect at least 50% of actual net investment income.
 NII refers to the actual dividends, interest and other income received from investing our reserves, as well as interest received from loans, after deducting expenses arising from raising, investing and managing the reserves.

-Under the NIR framework, the Government can spend up to 50% of the expected long-term real return (including capital gains) on the relevant assets.
+The NIR framework was subsequently introduced in 2008, which allowed the Government to spend up to 50% of the expected long-term real return (including capital gains) on the relevant assets.
 The expected long-term real rate of return (ELTRROR) refers to the investment rate of return that can be expected to be earned over the long term, after netting off inflation.
+The expected rates of return are based on the judgement of experienced investment professionals in the investment entities.

-- Spending up to 50% of expected returns strikes a balance between current and future needs.
+- Spending up to 50% of the expected returns strikes a balance between current and future needs.
 It allows us to take in some investment returns for spending, while continuing to grow our reserves.

 - Expanded the definition of investment returns to total returns, including capital gains (both realised and unrealised).
-This was more aligned with our asset allocation that is focused on maximising total returns over the long term.
+This is more aligned with our asset allocation that is focused on maximising total returns over the long term.
 A spending rule based only on interest and dividends could have led to a bias toward investments that generate income rather than capital gains.
 This would be inconsistent with our objective of maintaining a diversified investment portfolio aimed at achieving long-term returns.

-- Allowed the Government to spend based on real returns, rather than nominal returns, so that we continue to maintain the international purchasing power of our reserves.
+- Real rates of return, i.e., net of inflation, (rather than nominal returns), are used to protect the purchasing power of our reserves.
 Otherwise, in a scenario of sustained high inflation globally, even if we were to earn reasonable nominal investment returns, our past reserves would be gradually eroded in real terms.

 Process to Determine the ELTRROR